Skip to main content

 B) Data Privacy

 Data privacy emphasizes the responsible management of personal information.
-AI innovation systems must adhere to data protection laws and regulations to ensure the collection is stored and processed with consent and transparency.
+AI innovation systems must adhere to data protection laws and regulations to ensure that the collection is stored and processed with consent and transparency.
 Neglecting these practices can result in severe legal consequences and erode customer trust.

 C) Data Integrity